 Caltrans, as assigned by the Federal Highway Administration, directs that full consideration should be given to the safe accommodation of pedestrians and bicyclists during the development of federal-aid highway projects (23 Code of Federal Regulations 652).
-It further directs that the special needs of the
+It further directs that the special needs of the elderly and the disabled must be considered in all federal-aid projects that include pedestrian facilities.
+When current or anticipated pedestrian and/or bicycle traffic presents a potential conflict with motor vehicle traffic, every effort must be made to minimize the detrimental effects on all highway users who share the facility.

 In July 1999, the U.S. Department of Transportation issued an Accessibility Policy Statement pledging a fully accessible multimodal transportation system.
 Accessibility in federally assisted programs is governed by the U.S. Department of Transportation regulations (49 Code of Federal Regulations 27) implementing Section 504 of the Rehabilitation Act (29 U.S. Code 794).
-The Federal Highway Administration has enacted regulations for the implementation of the 1990 Americans with Disabilities Act (also known as ADA), including a commitment to build transportation facilities that provide equal access for all persons.
+The Federal Highway Administration has enacted regulations for the implementation of the 1990 Americans with Disabilities Act (also known by the acronym ADA), including a commitment to build transportation facilities that provide equal access for all persons.
 These regulations require application of the Americans with Disabilities Act requirements to federal-aid projects, including Transportation Enhancement Activities.

-A Traffic Operations Report was completed in May 2020 along with additional traffic data prepared by the Caltrans District 6 Traffic Operations and Technical Planning departments (Caltrans Travel Forecasting).
+A Traffic Operations Report was completed in May 2020 along with additional traffic data prepared by the Caltrans District 6 Traffic Operations and Technical Planning units (Caltrans Travel Forecasting).
 The studies estimated Annual Average Daily Traffic (AADT) volumes and level of service ratings for the 2019 Existing year, the 2026 Open to Traffic Year, and the 2046 Planning Horizon Year.
 The following transportation facilities are in or near the American Avenue and North Avenue interchanges: